hiddenSymmetries/simsopt/docs/source/example_jax_mhd.rst

   ``virtual_casing_jax`` normal-field path in SIMSOPT array convention, and :python:`B_external_normal_jacobian_from_surface` composes that JVP with SIMSOPT surface-coordinate and surface-normal derivatives.
+* :python:`local_squared_flux_surface_gradient` evaluates the local
+  :python:`SquaredFlux` surface gradient with an optional virtual-casing target Jacobian, which is the finite-beta single-stage derivative term.

 The core wrappers are available from :python:`simsopt.mhd`, for example: